 4. People Pleasing

 There is no way to move forward in all that God created you to be if you are busy trying to please others.
 Most people pleasers can’t bear to have someone unhappy with them.
 Don’t miss hearing the beautiful words, “Well done, my good and faithful servant,” by getting caught up in trying to please people who will likely never be satisfied anyway.

 “Am I now trying to win the approval of human beings or God?
 Or am I trying to please people?
 If I were still trying to please people, I would not be a servant of Christ.”
 (Galatians 1:10)

 5. Toxic Thinking

 When negative thinking is left unchecked, it spirals out of control and becomes toxic.
-You begin to believe the thoughts and feelings that keep you stuck in fear.
-The solution isn’t just positive thinking, but rather challenging the truth of the negative ones.
+You begin to believe the thoughts and feelings that keep you in fear.
+The solution isn’t just positive thinking but rather challenging the truth of the negative ones.
 The enemy’s number one target is the believer’s mind; therefore, knowing God’s truth is vital to combat the lies that bounce around in your head.